Whilst sub-Qs are not always necessary or appropriate (see below), most

 your cat if any of the following criteria apply:

-considers IV to be more appropriate.
-In certain circumstances IV is
+intravenous fluid therapy (IV) more appropriate.
+In certain circumstances

 still be possible but your vet must decide if it is appropriate for